sroberts/hubot-vtr-scripts/README.md

 * Load the VTR scripts into your ```scripts/``` directory.
 Also feel free to run ```hubot-vtr-downloader.sh```
 * Start saving the world!

+## Testing
+* Make sure all your API Key environmental variables are set.
+* Make sure you have jasmine-node installed.
+* jasmine-node --coffee src/spec/

 ## Special Thanks
 * Dat @technicalpickles for his Hubot awesomeness
 * @technoskald, @jcran,